Robouch0/workshop_p5/README.md

 # Exercice 01 - Variables in JS

 Now we are gonna talk about variables in JavaScript !
-Unlike his little brother TypeScript, JS does not need to precise a type before declaring a variable.
-Because the type of the variable can dynamicly change while the programm is running.
+Unlike its little brother TypeScript, JS does not need to precise a type before declaring a variable, the type of the variable can dynamicly change while the programm is running !

 In C you would write this :